robem/clerk/README.md

 ## Current status

 * Not even close to v1.0
-* Still some segfaults, experimenting with colors, and keystrokes
+* Runtime errors expected, experimenting with keystrokes
+* No tests right now but I use it every day

 ## Build

 `$CLERK = 'wherever your git clone finished'`

 ### Clone termbox and yajl

+`cd $CLERK`

 `git submodule update --init`